wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.13.97 =
+* Admin widget now with AJAX capabilities to delete, mark as spam or reject a comment.

 = 0.13.96 =
 * Solved bug with rss feed capabilitie.